GeoVaz09/E-wish/README.md

 <p>Special thanks to <a href="https://github.com/ammarsaa">@ammarsaa</a> for the UI code from UIVERCE, which was instrumental in developing the user interface.</p>

 <h2>About the Developer:</h2>
 <p><strong>E-Wish</strong> is a project by George Vazakas, developed as part of the <a href="https://hackclub.com/arcade/?param=slack">Arcade initiative</a>.
-Despite the challenges of self-hosting, this project reflects the potential of combining simple tools to create meaningful digital experiences.</p>
+Despite the challenges, this project reflects the potential of combining simple tools to create meaningful digital experiences.</p>

 <p>Ready to send some wishes?
 Visit the site and start sharing your personalized messages today: <a href="http://e-wish.ddnsfree.com/">E-Wish Site</a>.</p>